uribealex69-rgb/battery-tm-4-matlab/README.md

        - Then the code will prompt the user to choose their desired battery charging percentage (Task 3, Step 2)
      - The Script will generate all the required and optional calculations and plots

+## How to Reproduce Results
+idk what this means but it is apart of the submission instructions

 ## File Information Overview: